Fact checked

 Do landlords have to accept emotional support animals?

-Generally speaking, yes, landlords are required to provide reasonable accommodations to anyone with a valid ESA letter.
-A landlord may only deny an ESA accommodation request if accepting the animal would cause undue hardship financially, to the building, or to its tenants.
+Generally speaking, yes, landlords must provide reasonable accommodations to anyone with a valid ESA letter.
+A landlord may only deny an ESA accommodation request if accepting the animal would cause undue hardship financially, to the building, or its tenants.

 What animals can be emotional support animals?